 The module will enable you to develop your capacities and skills in

-Prices for this module are displayed below.
-The course is available at a reduced price if taken as part of the Advanced Practice in Health and Social Care (Midwifery) MSc.
+This module is available as part of the Advanced Practice in Health and Social Care (Midwifery) MSc programme.

 JUN: Monday 22, 23, 24, 25 and 26 June 2020